• Skip to main content

 • You can purchase the property in person or remotely through a Power of Attorney (POA).

-• You can assign POA at a notary in Spain or through a Spanish consulate or embassy.
+• You can assign a POA at a notary in Spain or through a Spanish consulate or embassy.

 • The investment must be €500,000 of your own money, net of any mortgage from a bank or other financial institution.